Steps to Form an Alabama Nonprofit Corporation

 How much does it cost to start a nonprofit corporation in Alabama?

-he cost to start a nonprofit in Alabama is $200 plus a 4% convenience fee for submission of the Certificate of Formation.
+The current cost to start a nonprofit in Alabama is $200 plus a 4% convenience fee for submission of the Certificate of Formation.
+Always check with the Alabama Secretary of State to find out current fees, as these may change over time.

 What happens if a nonprofit makes money?